FindMySchool LogoFindMySchool

 Transport and access will be straightforward for families already in Sevenoaks, particularly those who can walk, but parents relying on driving should factor in typical primary drop-off constraints and the likelihood of competition for close parking around peak times.
 For precise travel planning, it is worth doing a test run at the relevant time of day.

-Competition for places.
-With around 2 applications per place for Reception in the latest dataset, families should treat deadlines and documentation as critical, not administrative.
-The faith element can add extra steps, particularly around supplementary forms and supporting evidence.
+• Competition for places.
+Reception families should treat deadlines and documentation as critical, not administrative.
+The faith element can add extra steps, particularly around supplementary forms and supporting evidence, and Kent's coordinated application deadline is 15 January 2027.

 St Thomas’ Catholic Primary School, Sevenoaks sits firmly in the high-performing bracket for primary outcomes in England, with a rare combination of strong end of Key Stage 2 attainment, a nursery entry point from age 3, and a clearly articulated Catholic ethos.
 The practical challenge is admission, not the educational offer.